injilashah/Kashmiri_Text_Craft/README.md

 shahinjila435@gmail.com

-The Project **Kashmiri Text Craft** is  designed to *Preprocess* and *"Normalize"* Kashmiri text to make it more standardized and easier to work with in various applications, such as natural language processing (NLP), machine learning, and text analysis.
+The Project **Kashmiri Text Craft** is  designed to *"Preprocess"* and *"Normalize"* Kashmiri text to make it more standardized and easier to work with in various applications, such as natural language processing (NLP), machine learning, and text analysis.